davidmreed/davidmreed.github.io/_posts/2018-07-23-testing-chatter-apex-without-seealldata-true.md

 ---
 layout: post
-title: Testing the Connect API without `seeAllData=true`
+title: Testing Chatter in Apex without `seeAllData=true`
 ---

 One of the key limitations of the Connect API, which provides interaction with Chatter inside Apex, is that unit tests of Connect API code typically [require the use of `seeAllData=true`](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/connectAPI_TestingApex.htm):